Hydra (genus): Genomics

 Hydra has more than 20,000 genes, along with a set of six actinoporin-like toxin genes found in its nematocysts.
 An ortholog comparison analysis done in 2013 demonstrated that Hydra share a minimum of 6,071 genes with humans.
 Hydra is becoming an increasingly better model system as more genetic approaches become available.
 Transgenic hydra have become attractive model organisms to study the evolution of immunity.
 A draft of the genome of Hydra magnipapillata was reported in 2010.

-The genomes of cnidarians are usually less than 500 Mb (megabases) in size, as in the Hydra viridissima (green hydras), which has a genome size of approximately 300 Mb.
+The genus Hydra is divided into two clades, the green hydras (e.g. H. viridissima) and the brown hydras (e.g. H. oligactis, H. vulgaris).
+The genomes of cnidarians are usually less than 500 Mb (megabases) in size, as in the green hydras, which has a genome size of approximately 300 Mb.
 In contrast, the genomes of brown hydras are approximately 1 Gb in size.
 This is because the brown hydra genome is the result of an expansion event involving LINEs, a type of transposable elements, in particular, a single family of the CR1 class.
 This expansion is unique to this subgroup of the genus Hydra and is absent in the green hydra, which has a repeating landscape similar to other cnidarians.
 These genome characteristics make Hydra attractive for studies of transposon-driven speciations and genome expansions.

 Due to the simplicity of their life cycle when compared to other hydrozoans, Hydras have lost many genes that correspond to cell types or metabolic pathways of which the ancestral function is still unknown.
 The ancestral Toll/TLR pathway, for example, is present in Anthozoa, but the key upstream receptor component of it is missing or has diverged in Hydra.
 The genus Hydra is missing some genes associated with larvae development, fluorescent proteins, and circadian rhythms that are normally found in the sea anemone genome.
 The genes eve and emx are absent in Hydra, even though they are present in Nematostella and hydrozoans.
 These genes are expressed during the larvae development.
 These losses in gene expression are thought to be signs of a substantial secondary gene loss during evolution.

 Hydra genome shows a preference towards proximal promoters.
 Thanks to this feature, many reporter cell lines have been created with regions around 500 to 2000 bases upstream of the gene of interest.
 Its cis-regulatory elements (CRE) are mostly located less than 2000 base pairs upstream from the closest transcription initiation site, but there are CREs located further away.

 Its chromatin has a Rabl configuration.
 There are interactions between the centromeres of different chromosomes and the centromeres and telomeres of the same chromosome.
 It presents a great number of intercentromeric interactions when compared to other cnidarians, probably due to the loss of multiple subunits of condensin II.
 It is organized in domains that span dozens to hundreds of megabases, containing epigenetically co-regulated genes and flanked by boundaries located within heterochromatin.